-6.3.2.3 Generator Diagnostics (Pre-Implant Test)
+8.6.3.
+Generator Diagnostics

-- 1. Insert the connector pin(s) of the resistor assembly into the lead receptacle(s).
-Be careful while inserting the test resistor pin(s) into the lead receptacle(s).
-If binding or significant resistance is felt, remove the test resistor, inspect it, and clean it if necessary.
-Without the use of excessive force, reinsert the test resistor. - 2.
-When the resistor assembly is in place, tighten the setscrew(s) until the hex screwdriver begins to click (see Figure 35).
-Always push in on the hex screwdriver while turning it to ensure that the hex screwdriver is fully inserted in the setscrew.
+- 1. Remove the lead connector pin from the generator receptacle.
+To do so, insert the hex screwdriver through the center of the setscrew plug and loosen the setscrew.
+Do not back the setscrew out more than necessary to remove the lead.
+No more than a half turn should be required. - 2.
+Insert the connector pin of the resistor assembly into the generator receptacle.
+Be careful during the insertion of the test resistor pin into the generator receptacle.
+If significant resistance is felt or it binds, remove the test resistor, inspect it, and clean it if necessary.
+Without the use of excessive force, reinsert the test resistor. - 3.
+When the resistor assembly is in place, tighten the setscrew until the hex screwdriver begins to click.
+Always push in on the hex screwdriver while you turn it to ensure that the hex screwdriver is fully inserted in the setscrew.

 Figure 35.
-Connect the Resistor Assembly
+Resistor Assembly Connection for Single and Dual Receptacle Generators